Porsil/lab-boss/TESTING.md

 The site was developed and continuously tested on a desktop using Google Chrome, including using the developer tools to check the responsiveness across multiple device sizes.

-The site was checked on a desktop post depolyment using Firefix and Microsoft Edge and on a iPhone 12 using Safari.
+The site was checked on a desktop post deployment using Firefox and Microsoft Edge and on a iPhone 12 using Safari.

 No issues were noted.